buildanetwork/azure-data-engineering/Batch Data Ingestion with Data Factory.md

 ## Python script to send data to the Event Hub

 You can use this code to upload data from the coincap API to Azure Data Lake.
-This script processes the json received from the API and appends the runtime timestamp after converting epochs to the ISO 8601 formatfinal json that is sent to the Event Hub.
+This script processes the json received from the API and appends the runtime timestamp after converting epochs to the ISO 8601 format.
 Note: A JSON array is uploaded to the container.

 ```
 {